openedx/edx-documentation/en_us/shared/video/prepare_video/create_video.rst

 ********************************
 Video Compression Specifications
 ********************************

-.. only:: Partners

-  For courses on edx.org, all videos must comply with the following specifications.
+For courses on MITx Online, all videos must comply with the following specifications.

-  For courses on Edge, the following video compression specifications are strongly recommended, but not required.

-.. only:: Open_edX

-  The following video compression specifications are strongly recommended, but not required.

 .. list-table::
    :widths: 10 20